-Most of the harmful trans fatty acids in our diet come from partially hydrogenated oils, which involves high temperatures and high pressure.
+Most of the harmful trans fatty acids (TFAs) in our diet come from partially hydrogenated oils, (only small percentage from ruminants) which involves high temperatures and high pressure.
 But does heating up vegetable oils during cooking also generate those dangerous substances?
 What are the cooking methods that generate the highest amounts of trans fats?

 Some countries, such as Denmark, have introduced strict limits on the contents of TFAs in foods and on the usage of partially hydrogenated oils (PHOs).

 These measures successfully resulted in a drastic reduction of the consumption of TFAs, below the recommended upper levels.

 Nevertheless, the question remains whether home food preparation techniques, which use high temperatures, can generate these harmful substances.

 TFAs are formed in the process of lipid oxidation.
 High temperatures accelerate the rate of this oxidation and, therefore, speed up the formation of TFAs.

 Unsaturated fatty acids, such as vegetable oils, contain carbon double bonds in “cis” formation that are unstable.

 This means that they are more prone to spoilage.
 When heated up, the atoms get agitated and a hydrogen atom is removed from the “cis” configuration, forming a lipid radical.